-As discussed in Subchapter I: Qualifying Forms of Ownership, Section D: Tenancy in Common, Subsection 1: Similar But Not Identical Tenancies in Common, each combination of tenants forms a different tenancy in common and therefore a different ownership.
-Once a tenancy in common is approved for initial present-use value qualification as described immediately above in Sub-subsection a: Initial Qualification, any transfer to another tenancy in common can only qualify for continued classification through the Exception for Continued Use described in Section B: Two Exceptions to the Standard Ownership Requirements for Qualifying Owners.
+As discussed in Subchapter I: Qualifying Forms of Ownership, Section D: Tenancy in Common, Similar But Not Identical Tenancies in Common, each combination of tenants forms a different tenancy in common and therefore a different ownership.
+Once a tenancy in common is approved for initial present-use value qualification as described immediately above in Initial Qualification, any transfer to another tenancy in common can only qualify for continued classification through the Exception for Continued Use described in Section B: Two Exceptions to the Standard Ownership Requirements for Qualifying Owners.